nhalfi/data-512/data-512-a2/README.md

 #### 1. Are non-native English speakers more or less likely to label comments as aggressive than native English speakers?
 #### 2. What types of personal attacks are most common, and what kind of words are most often associated with one type vs. another?

 Please refer to the Jupyter notebook in this repository for more details on my conclusions.
+I have also included CSV files with outputs of my data cleaning and transformation.

 For additional information on the dataset schema, please refer to the following: https://meta.wikimedia.org/wiki/Research:Detox/Data_Release